|Jill Lee-Barber, Ph.D||Director, Psychological and Health Services|

-|Dr. Jill Lee-Barber is a licensed psychologist in Georgia who graduated from Georgia State University with a B.A. in English and an M.S. in Counseling and from the University of Houston with a Ph.D. in Counseling Psychology.
-Dr. Lee-Barber previously served as Associate Director for Clinical Services at the Georgia Institute of Technology Counseling Center and as the Assistant Director for Training and Outreach at the University of Georgia Counseling and Psychological Services Center.
+|Dr. Jill Lee-Barber is a licensed psychologist in Georgia who is a graduate of Georgia State University with a B.A. in English and an M.S. in Counseling.
+She received a Ph.D. in Counseling Psychology from the University of Houston.
+Dr. Lee-Barber has previously served as Associate Director at Georgia Tech and Assistant Director at University of Georgia.

 Dr. Lee-Barber’s clinical interests include multicultural-feminist therapy, working with clients from collective cultures, LGBT issues, conceptualizing intervention both individually and systemically, as well as working with a broad range of the presenting concerns of university students.
 Dr. Lee-Barber does not have a specific clinical issue that she particularly enjoys treating; she enjoys working with people and borrows a line from Walt Whitman: “Nothing human is alien to me.”

 |Dr. Mikyta Daugherty is a licensed clinical psychologist who currently serves as Associate Director of Clinical Services at the Georgia State University Counseling & Testing Center.
 She graduated with her Ph.D. from the University of New Mexico (UNM) and completed her clinical internship and post-doctoral fellowship at the Atlanta Veterans Medical Center.
 While at UNM, she was awarded training fellowships from the National Institutes of Health (NIH) and the National Institute on Alcohol Abuse and Alcoholism (NIAAA) to develop expertise in program development, management and outcomes research, focusing on the dissemination of evidenced based interventions within university, hospital, and community health settings.